suobset/skushagra/docs/tech-config.md

 * [Spyder](https://www.spyder-ide.org/): Scientific computing in Python, having a variable explorer and data-exploration based features help a lot.
 * [RStudio](https://rstudio.com): I have a total of 2 projects on R. RStudio is really powerful for what it does, and has a genuinely very shallow learning curve (at least relatively).
 Good editor, I am just not the target demographic.
 * [MATLAB](https://www.mathworks.com/products/matlab.html): The only Engineering-oriented language I have used, check out my iCons 3 project: [The Cost of Control](https://skushagra.com/docs/research/iCons#icons-3-the-cost-of-control).
+* [JetBrains](https://www.jetbrains.com/): Rare, but super complex projects have really benefitted from the strong debugger, language-oriented IDEs, and refactoring capabilities.
+Is a memory hog though, so would recommend a high-spec computer.
+This includes Android Studio.
+* [Helix Editor](https://helix-editor.com/): A post-modern modal text editor.
+Really stupidly good at what it does, the only times I do not use it is when I need a Neovim plugin.
+* [VSCode](https://code.visualstudio.com/): Good extension market, has a vim plugin.
+I don't like the web app nature, Microsoft telemetry and AI stuff, and padded mobile-UI buttons.
+I come back to this only for codespaces and tunnels.

 ## Photo/Video/Graphic Editing

 The following is what I use to facilitate my Photography.

 * [GNU Image Manipulation Program](https://www.gimp.org/), or GIMP, is a libre photo editr which almost rivals Adobe Creative Suite.
 May have a slightly higher curve of learning, but it is extremely powerful and versatile for what it offers.
 Beautifully amazing.
+* [Darktable](https://www.darktable.org/): RAW image processor and developer, that I pair with GIMP to offload and edit RAW image fiels (RAW is a file format that captures more information than a compressed JPEG; standard in photography).
 * [Adobe Lightroom](https://www.adobe.com/products/photoshop-lightroom.html): For small edits on the go, I rely on the free version of Adobe Lightroom on my phone.
 I like it, but prefer to not use it whenever possible (only use it in circumstances where absolutely necesssary).
 * [Shotcut Video Editor](https://shotcut.org/): A Libre Video Editor which, again, rivals that of Adobe's offerings.
 Has a slight learning curve, but is immensely powerful, and handles a lot of Video Editing paradigms (transitions, fx, voice sampling, etc.) amazingly.
 I have had no complaints for my amateur Video Editing needs.
 * Canva: An online (proprietary) graphic designer.
 Used only when absolutely necessary.
+* [Affinity](https://affinity.serif.com/en-us/photo/): Proprietary photo editor but does away with all Adobe BS.
+Still learning, haven;t made the call to switch from GIMP (I am very well versed and comfortable in GIMP at this point).

 ## Office Work & typing documents